 In 1947, a smart-mouthed Brit working in L.A. as a private eye (or peeper) is on a case to find the long lost daughter of a shady client pursued by two dangerous goons.
 The case leads him to a rich oddball Beverly Hills family.

 Chicago, 2055.
 Charles Hatton has made a fortune by founding 'Time safari', which offers rich 'big game hunters' short time travels to kill off dinosaurs just before their natural death.
-When Travis notices the weather and wildlife are not behaving as usual, he consults Dr. Sonia Rand, the contractually invisible inventor of the supercomputer which controls the time travel.
+When scientist Travis Ryer notices the weather and wildlife are not behaving as usual, he consults Dr. Sonia Rand, the contractually invisible inventor of the supercomputer which controls time.
 They soon face 'time waves', each worsening the effects in 2055 of evolutionary distortions, lower lifeforms first.
 They attempt to identify and rectify the past alteration, but each attempt gets harder in their distorted present.Written by

 8 of 16 people found this review helpful.

 Was this review helpful to you?